rcos/observatory-new/docs/faq.md

    may seem trivial, but RCOS is a small non-profit student organization.
 Every cent we don't spend on servers is one we can spend on something more important.

-There are about half a million other reasons to like Rust, but these are the ones that I think matter for this project.
+There are a number of other reasons to like Rust, but these are the ones that I think matter for this project.
 In a nutshell Rust provides a level of strictness and safety, while also holding your hand, that I believe overall raises the quality of the code.
+It makes long-term maintainability easier, since the compiler will reject code that does not conform.
+And code that doesn't compile is code that doesn't crash and corrupt the database.

 ### Why Rocket as the Web Framework?